nkirtipal/Microbiome-Differential-Abundance-Benchmark/README.md

 BiocManager::install(c("SparseDOSSA2", "DESeq2", "ANCOMBC", "Maaslin2"))
 ```

-Run the four scripts in `code/` in order from the repo root. `01_fit_template.R` fits
+Run the scripts in `code/` in order from the repo root.
+The first one fits the
-once and caches the model; the remaining scripts read from `data/` and `results/`
+simulation template and caches it; everything after that reads and writes to `data/`
-relative to the repo root.
+and `results/` relative to the repo root.

 ---

-## What isn't here
+## What this doesn't cover

-- **The other 11 methods** from the full DA ecosystem — see above.
+- **The other 11 methods** from the wider comparison — see above for why.
-- **Real-data validation.** A method that wins on simulation can still disappoint on
+- **Real data.** A method that wins here can still disappoint on an actual dataset,
-  real data, because no simulator fully captures actual biological structure.
-This
+  because no simulation captures every quirk of real biology.
+This is a test on
-  repo's conclusions are about simulated data; a companion real-dataset check would be
+  simulated data, not a final verdict — checking the conclusions against a real dataset
-  the natural next step, not a substitute for one.
+  would be the natural next step.
-- **Covariate adjustment and random effects.** All three tools support them; this
+- **Covariates and random effects.** All three tools can handle them; this benchmark
-  benchmark runs the simplest two-group comparison each was designed for, so the
+  keeps to the simplest two-group comparison so the result reflects each method's core
-  results isolate the core distributional assumption rather than covariate handling.
+  assumptions rather than how it handles extra complexity.

 ---